civicrm/civicrm-dev-docs/docs/documentation/markdown.md

 ## Internal hyperlinks

-See the [internal URL standards](#internal-url-standards) above for examples of internal hyperlinks.
+See the [internal link standards](#internal-url-standards) above for examples of internal hyperlinks.

 !!! warning
     Several different syntax variants will produce functionally identical hyperlinks, but it's important you follow our [standards](#internal-url-standards) so that we can avoid broken links when re-organizing pages in the future.